fireship-io/fireship.io/content/courses/javascript/concepts-modules.md

 ### How to export a list of variables?

 A module may have many variables to export and this can get messy.
-Use an export list to make your code concise and organized.
+Use an export list to make your code more succinct and organized.

 ```js
 const cupcake = '🧁';